DoiiarX/PyQt-Figma-Designer/readme.md

 This command allows you to download a Figma file as well as its images.
 It accepts the following options:

 - `-p PATH, --project PATH`: Specifies the project directory where the generated files will be stored.
-- `url URL, --url URL`: Specifies the Figma file URL.
+- `-url URL, --url URL`: Specifies the Figma file URL.
 - `-t TOKEN, --token TOKEN`: Specifies the Figma personal access token.
 - `-ni, --no-images`: (Optional) When specified, images are not downloaded.